drshahizan/special-topic-data-engineering/Assignment/API/submission/CodeX/YoutubeAPI_Report_CodeX.md

 ```

 ### Step 4: Search request on the YouTube Data API
 Use the `search().list()` method of the youtube client instance that was created in the previous code.
-Enter the number of output in maxResults
+The number of output can be entered at `maxResults` and the topic searcher at `q`

 ```python
 search_response = youtube.search().list(